Vacatures geplaatst door Dutch Institute for Fundamental Energy Research

 Responsibilities

-- Disseminate research findings through publications, presentations, and stakeholder engagement activities.
+- Disseminate research findings through publications, conference presentations, and consortium meetings.

 AcademicTransfer